-What do we do with the information?First, Rushmore does not sell your information.
+What do we do with the information?

 We use your personal information in order to provide the highest level of customer service to you and to properly service your mortgage loan.
 We do not sell your information to any other party.

-Do you share my information?Rushmore does share your information with its service providers from time to time as necessary to service your loan.
+Rushmore does disclose your information with its service providers from time to time as necessary to service your loan.
 A “service provider” is a vendor with whom we have a contractual relationship to help us provide the utmost in customer service and properly service your mortgage loan.
 Service providers are under strict contractual and regulatory requirements to protect your information and use it only as we direct them.
 They are not permitted to share, sell, or use any information they receive from us except as we permit, and we only permit the information to be used to service your mortgage loan.

 The areas in which service providers assist us include, but are not necessarily limited to, activities such as accounting, auditing our processes, information security, or performing other such functions on our behalf.
-We share information with the firms such as: accountants, auditors, investors, legal services, and other financial institutions.
-We also share information with the credit bureaus and affiliates in accordance with the Fair Credit Reporting Act.
+We disclose information with the firms such as: accountants, auditors, investors, legal services, and other financial institutions.
+We also disclose information with the credit bureaus and affiliates in accordance with the Fair Credit Reporting Act.

-Do you sell my information?No. Nor do we have any plans to do so.
-Before we could do so, we would need to provide you with a disclosure and provide you an easy “Do Not Sell My Info” button on our website for you to opt-out of the future sale of your personal information.
+No. Nor do we have any plans to do so.
+Before we could do so, we would need to provide you with a disclosure and provide you an easy “Do Not Sell or Share My Info” button on our website for you to opt-out of the future sale or sharing of your personal information.

-Is all of my information subject to the CCPA?The short answer is no. In addition to only applying to California consumers, there are a number of exemptions to what is considered “personal information” under the CCPA.
+The short answer is no. In addition to only applying to California consumers, there are a number of exemptions to what is considered “personal information” under the CCPA.

-Information we collect, process, and share pursuant to certain federal regulation is not subject to the CCPA.
+Information we collect, process, and disclose pursuant to certain federal regulation is not subject to the CCPA.
 For example, as a financial institution, Rushmore collects information pursuant to the Fair Credit Reporting Act and the Gramm Leach Bliley Act.
 We may also collect information resulting from commercial transactions with businesses or individuals who are not transacting for family, household, or personal use.
 Personal information collected in these contexts is exempt from the CCPA.

-Can I request you delete my information?You may request Rushmore to delete your personal information, but there may not be an obligation on Rushmore’s part to do so.
+You may request Rushmore to delete your personal information, but there may not be an obligation on Rushmore’s part to do so.
 This is because your information may be subject to an exemption or exception to the provisions of the CCPA, as described above.

 A financial institution in the business of servicing your mortgage loan must have your personal information in order to continue to service your loan.
-As your financial information is already regulated by federal law, information we collect, store, or share in connection with providing you a financial service or product is exempt from the CCPA.
+As your financial information is already regulated by federal law, information we collect, store, or disclose in connection with providing you a financial service or product is exempt from the CCPA.
 Pursuant to federal law, we use technical, physical, and administrative methods to safeguard your information.
 If you are not a customer of Rushmore, we may need to keep your information to perform our business activities.
 Noncustomer information may be used for the purposes of completing transactions, preventing or detecting fraud, or complying with legal obligations, among other things.